ltran17/Advent-of-Code-2023/README.md

 ## Stars earned (as of 12/11): 18

 ## Day 11: 🌟 Cosmic Expansion
-* Straightforward solve, easy star
+* Part 1 is a straightforward solve, easy star
+* Part 2 is an example of when not to use brute force!
+Gonna pull out a pen and paper and do some math.

 ## Day 10: 🌟 Pipe Maze
 * This stymied me for a while -- what kind of data structure?
 How do I keep track of everything?
 Discussion with resident developer about treating each tile as an object got me started on the right path, pun intended.